-Don’t miss out on this year’s photographic events!
-We list annual photographic events and competitions to look forward to, which we’ll be updating throughout the year, so you have a go-to source of information on all the happenings.
+A list of photographic events and competitions to look forward to in 2020, which we’ll be updating throughout the year, so you have a go-to source of information on all the happenings.

-Professional wildlife photographer, Brendon Cremer, is holding a Post-Processing for Wildlife Photographers workshop from 09:00 to 13:00 on Thursday, 12 December in the Outdoorphoto Lecture Room in Pretoria.
-Cost is R2,000 pp.
+Multi-award winning wildlife photographer, Brendon Cremer, is holding a Flash Photography for Wildlife Photographers workshop from 08:30 to 12:30 on Saturday, 8 February at the Outdoorphoto Lecture Room in Waterkloof Glen, Pretoria.
+Cost is R2,500 pp.

 Photo Fair Africa is a photography event designed to inspire and educate.
 Whether you’re a budding enthusiast or seasoned pro, the fair will leave you feeling motivated and rearing to dive deeper into the wonderful world of photography.
 This event is all about exposing creatives to the right channels by forging networks, connecting people with brands as well as retailers.